 What would you choose, Hubstaff or WebWork?

 The growing trend of remote working encourages businesses to implement new techniques and technologies for employee monitoring and time tracking.
 Today, many software come to help employers to succeed in workforce management.
-Although this gives managers an opportunity to find a relevant software for their projects and allocated budgets, the choice still remains challenging.
+Although this gives managers an opportunity to find relevant software for their projects and allocated budgets, the choice still remains challenging.

 To make a good choice in terms of quality-price, first, you should decide which particular features you really need.
 This way you can avoid paying for things you wouldn’t use anyway.